yugal072/yugal072/README.md

 I started in ML/DL, got curious about how far "an LLM that can actually *do* things" could go, and now I live somewhere between **RAG pipelines, agentic workflows, and way too many tabs of documentation**.
 Hardware background, software heart.

-I'm not chasing hype — I'm chasing **systems that work end-to-end**.
+I'm chasing **systems that work end-to-end**.
 Every project here is me closing the gap between "cool AI demo" and "thing that actually holds up."

 </td>
 <td width="40%" valign="top" align="center">